 What to wear

-- Keep it neat, clean and presentable.
+- Keep it neat, simple, clean and presentable.
 Make sure your outfit is ironed, clean and in good condition.
 Some law firms have very corporate cultures.
 You want to look like you work there already.
 Going to the firm’s website will sometimes give you insight into what others wear to work and a bit about the firm’s culture.

 - Wear matching suits or skirt suits, preferably in dark conservative colors.